Book Reviews

 Color photos by Ben Fink depict Southern dishes, Matt Lee and Ted Lee shopping, fishing, cooking and serving food, as well as Southern foods like blue crabs and collard greens.

-The Lee brothers are food and wine writers who teach cooking classes.
-Their first cook book was The Lee Bros.
+Brothers Matt Lee and Ted Lee are food and wine writers who teach cooking classes.
+Their first cookbook was The Lee Bros.
 Southern Cookbook.

 Return to Food & Drink Index